14 Proven ways to improve team time management in 2023

-For example, maybe the development of a new tool’s website can be moved further behind because new prospective stakeholders would like to see a more complete version of the tool.
+For example, maybe the development of a new tool’s website can be moved further behind because new prospective stakeholders would like to see the complete version of the tool.
 Or the beta testing showed that the actual user base isn’t mid-sized companies but freelancers, so there will be a need to reevaluate the marketing strategy.

-9. Set down some common rules
+Tip #9: Set down some common rules

-Also, things like in-person distractions, poorly communicated tasks and feedback, lack of transparency… They can all cause a team to start breaking at the seams, one frustration at a time.
+Also, things like in-person distractions, poorly communicated tasks and feedback, and lack of transparency — can all cause a team to start breaking at the seams, one frustration at a time.

-A solid communication etiquette
+Come up with a solid communication etiquette

 Introduce a codified way of discussing project issues, tasks, and progress.
 For example: